yahoo/elide-doc/pages/guide/v5/04-analytics.md

 - A column in the underlying physical table (assuming either the parameter does not match any columns in the current table _or_ it matches the current column name).
 - Another column in a different table.
 The parameter is a dot ('.') separated path where each segment of the path represents a join to another table (denoted by the join name) ending with the destination column name (\{\{player.team.name\}\}).

-Unlike [Table properties](#table-properties), [Column properties](#column-properties) are not inherited.
-When overriding a Column in an extended Table, the column properties have to be redefined.

 Column expressions can be defined in Hjson or Java:

 {% include code_example example="04-columns" %}